MTPrime/street_art_classifier/README.md

 ## Model With Two Classes
 I chose to start with two classes that had the largest number of images and were very different from each other.
 Wildstyle is a geometric tagging style while Realistic is more standard images.
 To a person they are very distinct.
 How well can a computer tell them apart?

 The best model I achieved with just two classes had a loss of 0.2809 and an accuracy of .8929 on the validation set of images.
-It was run for 3 epochs with an image size of 150x150.
+It was run for 3 epochs with an image size of 150x150, 64 nuerons, 16 batch size, and relu activation.
+I tested many variations on those parameters to come to this model.
+I selected these settings by trial and error.

 What the model sees vs what the actual image is.